Onglyza Lawsuit Investigation

 On the heels of the FDA’s findings, the FDA’s Endocrinologic and Metabolic Drugs Advisory Committee recommended with a 14-1 vote that Onglyza should be re-labeled to warn patients of a higher than expected risk of hospitalization for heart failure and all causes of death.
 The FDA must now decide whether to follow the panel’s recommendations.

-Onglyza Lawsuit: Call our Injury Attorneys to Protecting Your Rights
+Onglyza Lawsuit: Call our Onglyza Lawyer to Protecting Your Rights

 Our team of experienced injury trial lawyers are currently focused on representing plaintiffs in Onglyza Lawsuits.
 We handle individual litigation nationwide, and are accepting Onglyza inquiries from injured patients in all 50 states, as well as from individuals who suspect Onglyza may be linked to the loss of their loved one.
-To find out if you are entitled to compensation from the drug’s manufacturer due to a loss caused by Onglyza, call us toll free at (866) 527-4278 or fill out the form on this page for a free and confidential case evaluation.
+To find out if you are entitled to compensation from the drug’s manufacturer due to a loss caused by Onglyza, call to speak with our Sacramento prescription drug injury lawyer toll-free at (866) 527-4278 or fill out the form on this page for a free and confidential case evaluation.